bifurcationkit/BifurcationKitDocs.jl/docs/src/faq.md

 $$\frac{du}{dt}  = F(u, par, t).$$

-On certains cases, one can still go away with the following trick.
+On certain cases, one can still go away with the following trick.
 Say one is interested (dummy example!) to study

 $$\dot u = cos(u) + cos(\omega \cdot t).$$